Ethra8/history-quiz/README.md

-## COMPATIBILITY and RESPONSIVE TESTING
+## COMPATIBILITY AND RESPONSIVE TESTING

 ### PRE-SELECTION OF TESTING TARGETS
 - To meaningful testing of site, [Stat Counter](https://gs.statcounter.com) has been used, in order to get an insight of the following: